touist/touist/src/HOWTODEBUG.md

 ./configure and Makefile) or directly with the more "low-level" ocamlbuild.

 1. Using setup.ml.
 You basically have to make and make install.
-The `make install` step is not mandatory as it will only move the compiled touistc to the place you indicated in --bindir.
+The `make install` step is not mandatory as it will only move the compiled touist to the place you indicated in --bindir.

         ./configure --enable-debug --bindir . --override is_native false